Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Liverpool Q-meter System

 \subsection{Circuit Theory}

-We develop a python based Q-meter circuit simulation based on the MathCad program originating from the Liverpool group \cite{CourtNMRSimulation}.
+We develop a Python-based Q-meter circuit simulation based on the Mathcad program originating from the Liverpool group \cite{CourtNMRSimulation}.
 The Q-meter--based NMR system couples the target material to a sensing coil of intrinsic inductance $L_0$.
 Whether the coil is wound around the sample or embedded within it, its bare inductance remains fixed.
-Introducing the sample alters the coil’s effective inductance through its magnetic susceptibility and coupling to the RF field, thereby shifting the circuit’s resonance.
-We can express this modified inductance of the combined sample–coil system as
+Introducing the sample alters the coil's effective inductance through its magnetic susceptibility and coupling to the RF field, thereby shifting the circuit's resonance.
+We can express this modified inductance of the combined sample--coil system as